autodesk-platform-services/data-exchange-samples/1.Access_Exchange_Container/samples/data.exchange.explorer/README.md

 ## Description

-This sample is built upon the project used within [Learn Forge](http://learnforge.autodesk.io) tutorials, and extended to illustrate basics of the Data Exchange API.
+This sample is built upon the project used within [Learn APS](http://learnforge.autodesk.io) tutorials, and extended to illustrate basics of the Data Exchange API.

 This sample illustrates how, having an exchange item, to get the metadata of the data exchange container and get at least the `collectionId` and `exchangeContainerId`, which are further used to access exchange data using the Data Exchange API.
-There are two parts added to the original [Learn Forge sample](http://learnforge.autodesk.io):
+There are two parts added to the original [Learn APS sample](http://learnforge.autodesk.io):

 1. The [dataexchange](./routes/dataexchange.js) backend route - responsible for all Data Exchange API calls;
 2. The [FDX_Explorer extension](public/js/fdx_explorer.js) - responsible for interaction and display of received data exchange container info.